OneTen19/PHTextEditor/README.md

 [![Swift Package Manager](https://img.shields.io/badge/SPM-Compatible-brightgreen.svg)](https://swift.org/package-manager/)

-✨ A SwiftUI `TextEditor` with `placeholder` support.
+✨ A SwiftUI `TextEditor` with `placeholder` support and additional customization options.

 ## At a Glance

-Easily add a placeholder to `TextEditor` in SwiftUI.
+Easily add a placeholder to `TextEditor` in SwiftUI with additional styling options.

 ```swift
 import SwiftUI